pzankov/hydroctrl/README.md

 This is a repo of the nutrient solution controller.
 The goal is to continuously monitor and adjust the solution state.

+NOTE: Software is not functional yet, please wait until development is finished.

 # Hydroponic system

 Recirculating hydroponic system consists of solution tank and a fresh water tank.